 Members of the pan-UK Data Governance Steering Group are committed to meaningful public, patient and practitioner involvement and engagement (PPIE) to enable us to build governance models on a foundation of deserved public trust.

-The Steering Group includes two public representatives, and we will partner closely with the HDR UK Public and Patient Involvement and Engagement (PPIE) team to facilitate broad and meaningful public involvement in all aspects of the Steering Group’s work.
+The Steering Group includes three public representatives, and is partnered closely with the HDR UK Public and Patient Involvement and Engagement (PPIE) team to facilitate broad and meaningful public involvement in all aspects of the Steering Group’s work.

 Meeting 21/04/2022 Download here